 I flew from Washington D.C. into Athens on Wednesday May 10 and after spending the evening visiting my 95 year old mother and my brother Nikos.
 The next day I took the 9:00 AM flight to Leros.

 Thursday May 11, 2006

 Thetis looked lovely with her new undercoat, her polished rails, and her newly waxed hull.
 Inside, other than the complete rearrangement of almost all stowed items and some dust, I was hard pressed to find evidence of the work done on the fuel tank.
-Everything appears to be in working order.
+Everything appeared to be in working order.
 The life-raft was here but not the fire extinguishers.

 Also there was no new seaworthiness certificate, just the expiring old one although I was told that an inspector had looked at the boat.
 I called Mr. Vasilis Psarambas of Neognomon in Kalymnos and after many attempts I got through to him.
 He needs a fax of all the other certificates (life-raft, fire extinguishers, radio, etc.) plus the actual old seaworthiness certificate.
 This he will stamp, with a two month extension, and send it back to Leros.
 In the mean time, the new certificate will be prepared in Athens and will be mailed to me in due course.